ibrahimjohar/Connect-Four---AI-Project/README.md

 ## **7. Team Contributions**

 ### Team Members and Responsibilities:
-- **Emman Ali:** Responsible for AI algorithm development (Minimax, Alpha-Beta Pruning).
-- **Amna Khan:** Handled game rule modifications and board design.
+- **Emman Ali**
+  Implemented the board management system that maintains the game state, validates moves, detects win conditions, and evaluates board positions to support AI strategies.

+- **Areeba Hasnain**
+  Integrated the Minimax and Alpha-Beta Pruning algorithms into different game modes and ensured smooth functionality across difficulty levels.

+- **Ibrahim Johar**
-- **Ibrahim Johar:** Focused on implementing the user interface and integrating AI with gameplay.
+  Designed and developed the user interface and handled integration of the AI logic with interactive gameplay for a seamless player experience.

+- **Amna Khan**
-- **Areeba Hasnain:** Conducted performance testing and evaluation of the AI's decisions.
+  Conducted performance testing and evaluation of the AI across various difficulty levels and modes, including statistical analysis of win rates compared to human players.

 ---